How To Store Flax Seeds

 5. Store Newly Ground Flaxseed Away From Light

-When using freshly ground flaxseed, you’ll want to protect it from light exposure when storing them 2.
+When using freshly ground flaxseed, you’ll want to protect it from light exposure when storing them2.
 The longer it remains out in the light, the more likely it is to take on moisture.

 After portioning, make sure to return the ground flaxseed to the storage container used and placed back in the storage area you chose.
+I keep mine in the cabinet at home.

 6. Refrigerate Flaxseed for Up to a Year

-Does flaxseed need to be refrigerated after opening?
 Flaxseed does not have to be refrigerated after opening.
 To extend the shelf life of flaxseed, it can be stored in the refrigerator for up to a year.

-You’ll want to do this after using flaxseed from its original packaging 3.
+You’ll want to do this after using flaxseed from its original packaging3.
 This method could extend the flaxseeds’ shelf life for six months longer than flaxseed stored at room temperature!
 Therefore, how do you refrigerate flaxseed?

 This is how to refrigerate flaxseed: